Anitha-Balachandran/Anitha-Balachandran/README.md

 ## A little more about me...
--I am currently pursuing MS in Data Analytics with a specialization in data science at San Jose State University.
+- I have over five years of experience in software development and data analysis.
+Currently, I am advancing my education with a Master's degree in Data Analytics, specializing in Data Science, at San Jose State University.

--With 5 years of professional experience in software engineering, I am currently learning courses such as Andrew Ng's Machine Learning and Deep Learning Specialization.
+- I've held key roles at Cognizant Technology Solutions, leading projects in advanced software development and Business Analytics that delivered significant results.
+Driven by a deep passion for data and AI, I am committed to developing innovative solutions that address real-world challenges and enhance both business and technological outcomes.

 ## 🌱 Always Learning
--Passionate about continuous learning and personal growth, I believe in taking one step at a time.
-Constantly evolving and still in the learning phase, my GitHub repo reflects my journey of exploration and growth.
-Check it out for more insights!
+-I am passionate about continuous learning and personal growth, constantly evolving and learning every day.
+My GitHub repository reflects my journey of exploration and growth.
+For more insights, check it out!

 -I'm actively building my portfolio, showcasing my progression from foundational data analytics to diverse machine learning projects.
 Stay tuned for more updates!